Texas Style Chili With Beef But No Sissy Beans

 - 5 cloves garlic minced

-- 12 oz your favorite beverage to cook with you decide
+- 12 oz beer you decide which one

 - 8 oz black coffee